sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/03_net/window-management-net.md

 ## WPF Example

 This is a minimalistic WPF example that registers its main window as a Glue42 window.

-You can clone the repo with our Glue42 .NET examples on [GitHub](https://github.com/Glue42/net-examples) (`wpf-sw` subfolder example).
+*See the .NET [WPF example](https://github.com/Glue42/net-examples/tree/master/wpf-sw) on GitHub.*

 `App.xaml` - initialize Glue42: